J0hnG4lt/AdeIndexer/README.md

 # AdeIndexer

 A command line tool that builds an inverted index on a folder with .txt files and allows for the execution of efficient searches on it.

+## Implementations

+### Custom in-memory solution (this indexer is used by default)

+An custom in-memory index was built with two Scala Collections:

+- A mutable indexed sequence whose values are filepaths and whose indices represent document IDs.
+This collection was chosen for its constant-time lookup.
+- A mutable Hash Map for efficient lookups and updates.
+Its keys represent words and its values represent Hash Sets of document Ids.
+Document IDs are stored instead of Paths to reduce memory requirements.

+### With Lucene

 By default, an index directory will be created on the current directory if no `-i` option is specified.
 This solution builds the inverted index on the file system rather than having it in memory.
+To use this indexer, use the following option: `-n Lucene`.

 ## Layout and conventions